Using this document

 Influencing with visual elements

 People remember information better when it’s combined with images.
 Facts and information tire the brain, but attractive colours and shapes will please your reader on a subconscious level.
-Do not underestimate the importance of this reaction.
+Don't underestimate the importance of this reaction.
 Readers will respond well to your message if the presentation makes them feel good.
-If it does not, they may lose interest.
+If it doesn't, they may lose interest.